-All visiting players that are not CRMHA members must be assigned a Mutual Aid Insurance number before going on the ice with any CRMHA team (Rep or Recreation).
+All visiting players that are not CRMHA members must have a Hockey Canada registration number before going on the ice with any CRMHA team (Rep or Recreation).
 The following steps must be taken:

-- a) The player must contact CRMHA Administrator to pay the cost of the individual coverage and be assigned a Mutual Aid Number. - b) Upon doing so, the Administrator will give the player a cover letter to be presented to the team coach or manager.
+- a) The player must contact CRMHA Administrator to pay the cost of the individual insurance coverage in needed, and to verify their Hockey Canada number. - b) Upon doing so, the Administrator will give the player a cover letter to be presented to the team coach or manager.